cellomonster/iOS-Discord-Classic/README.md

 ###### On Discord Tos
-It is known that third party clients (such as this) and modifications to the official client are **against terms of service.** However Discord staff have on multiple occasions stated they do not seek out banning users for using such clients/mods.
-However, if for what ever reason you are banned for using this client for what ever reason, **I am not responsible**.
+It is known that third party clients (such as this) and modifications to the official client are **against terms of service.** However, Discord staff have on multiple occasions stated they do not actively seek out users for using such clients/mods to punish them.
+However, if for what ever reason you are punished for using this client, **I am not responsible**.
 Use at your own risk!